MixPath: A Unified Approach for One-shot Neural Architecture Search: MixPath: a unified approach

 \subsection{Motivation}

-\textbf{There is a call for a multi-path one-shot approach}.
-Informally, existing weight-sharing approaches \cite{liu2018darts,chu2019fair,guo2019single,chu2019fairnas} can be classified into four categories based on two dimensions: prior-learning type and multi-path support, as shown in Fig.~\ref{fig:nas-taxno}.
-Specifically, DARTS \cite{liu2018darts} and Fair DARTS \cite{chu2019fair} both learn priors towards a promising network while the latter allows multiple paths between any two nodes.
-One-shot methods \cite{guo2019single,chu2019fairnas} don't learn priors but train a supernet to evaluate submodels instead.
-So far, they only consider single-path search space.
-It is thus natural to devise their multi-path counterpart.
-Moreover, it's reasonable to design such search space regarding two factors. \textbf{First}, multi-path feature aggregations are proven to be useful, such as Inception series \cite{szegedy2015going,ioffe2015batch,szegedy2016rethinking,szegedy2017inception} and ResNeXt \cite{xie2017aggregated}. \textbf{Second}, it has potentials to balance the trade-off between the performance and cost.
+\textbf{There is a call for an efficient multi-path one-shot approach.} Informally, existing weight-sharing approaches \cite{liu2018darts,chu2019fair,guo2019single,chu2019fairnas} can be classified into four categories based on two dimensions: stage levels and multi-path support, as shown in Fig.~\ref{fig:taxonomy}.
+Specifically, DARTS \cite{liu2018darts} and Fair DARTS \cite{chu2019fair} both are one-stage methods while the latter allows multiple paths between any two nodes.
+One-shot methods \cite{guo2019single,chu2019fairnas} typically train a supernet in the first stage and evaluate submodels in the second stage for model selection.
+So far, the two-stage one-shot methods mainly consider a single-path search space except \cite{bender2018understanding} which involves strong regularization and careful hyper-parameter tuning for supernet training.
+It is thus natural to study this multi-path counterpart further.
+MPNAS \cite{wang2021multi} resorts to reinforcement learning as in \cite{pham2018efficient} for a multi-path searching but verified only on small datasets.
+ScaleNAS \cite{cheng2022scalenas} adopts an evolutionary algorithm in a multi-scale search space but it is designed for downstream tasks like segmentations and human pose estimation.

+Moreover, it's reasonable to design such a search space regarding two factors. \textbf{First}, multi-path feature aggregation is proven to be useful, such as Inception series \cite{szegedy2015going,ioffe2015batch,szegedy2016rethinking,szegedy2017inception} and ResNeXt \cite{xie2017aggregated}. \textbf{Second}, it has the potential to balance the trade-off between performance and cost.

-Without loss of generality, say an inverted bottleneck has an input $C_{in} \times H\times W$ features, whose number of intermediate and output channels are $C_{mid}$ and $C_{out}$ (same as $C_{in}$) respectively.
+Without loss of generality, say an inverted bottleneck has an input feature of $C_{in} \times H\times W$, whose number of intermediate and output channels are $C_{mid}$ and $C_{out}$ (same as $C_{in}$) respectively.
 Its computational cost can be formulated as $c_{total} = 2HWC_{in}C_{mid}+k^2HWC_{mid}= 2HWC_{mid}(C_{in}+\frac{k^2}{2})$, where $k$ is the kernel size of the depthwise convolution.
-Usually the value of $k$ is set to 3 or 5.
-Since $C_{in}$ typically dominates $\frac{k^2}{2}$, we can boost the representative power of depthwise transformation by mixing more kernels with neglectable increased cost.
+Usually, the value of $k$ is set to 3 or 5.
+Since $C_{in}$ typically dominates $\frac{k^2}{2}$, we can boost the representative power of depthwise transformation by mixing more kernels with a neglectable increased cost.
 This design can be regarded as a straightforward combination of MixConv \cite{tan2020mixconv} and ResNeXt \cite{xie2017aggregated}.